fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 <br />

-### Guideline: Do make the purpose of your project and package clear in its name
+### Guideline: Do make the purpose of your project or package clear in its name

+When starting a project, it can be all-to-easy to choose a name that is too general, for example "FSharp.Helpers".
+As you clarify what your project is about, make sure you adjust the name of your project accordingly.

 For example, a project such as "FSharp.Cloud" is unclear in purpose.
 Is this for uploading music to Apple's iCloud?
 Or for Amazon AWS?
 Or Microsoft Azure?
 Instead, use a name such as "FSharp.Azure.Scripting" or "FSharp.Amazon.Scripting" if your package is in fact a scripting library for a particularly cloud infrastructure provide.

+Alternatively, you may end up dropping the use of an "FSharp" name for your project or package. see below, and choosing a more product-like name.

 <br />

-### Guideline: Consider using an "FSharp.*" name for things intended primarily for F# developers
+### Guideline: Consider an "FSharp.*" name for things intended primarily for F# developers

 Many libraries, package or tools are designed explicitly for the use of F# programmers.
 These may be valid candidates for an "FSharp.*" name, if other criteria are met.